PhotoAtomic/LK35/readme.txt

 Introduction
 ------------
 The WiFi LED Controller Sunricher SR1009FAWi aka LK35 is a receive only controller.
-It is not possible the get the current rgbw-values back from it.
+It is not possible to get the current rgbw-values back from it.
 This project introduces a web service to relay light-commands to the LED controller and persist the last known values in a json file.
 The web service can return the stored last known rgbw-values to any client application.